mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### CPU

-The Athlon 3000G has worked well.
-I perhaps could have even gone with an even slower CPU because my TrueNAS dashboard reports that CPU load has been 99% idle for the past month of usage:
+I'm happy with the Athlon 3000G, but it's actually way more powerful than I need.
+My TrueNAS dashboard reports that CPU load has been 99% idle for the past month of usage:

 {{<img src="truenas-cpu.png" alt="Graph of CPU usage in March showing almost entirely <10% usage" maxWidth="800px" caption="TrueNAS barely uses any CPU capacity.">}}

 The most important thing about the CPU was that it supported AMD's Radeon video technology, which meant that I didn't need a separate GPU, and it served that purposed.
+For $105, it was a great deal.

 ### Motherboard